cmp-202/ssh2shell/README.md

   readyMessage:        "Ready",     //optional default "Ready"
   closedMessage:       "Closed",    //optional default "Closed"

-  //optional event handlers that will set as the default event handlers for the host
+  //optional event handlers which define the default event handlers for the host
   //event handlers added to the instance will be triggered for every host in a multi host configuration
   onCommandProcessing: function( command, response, sshObj, stream ) {
    //optional code to run during the procesing of a command
    //command is the command being run
    //response is the text buffer that is still being loaded with each data event
    //sshObj is this object and gives access to the current set of commands
-   //stream object allows strea.write access if a command requires a response },
+   //stream object allows stream.write() access if a command requires a response outside the normal command flow.
+  },
   onCommandComplete:   function( command, response, sshObj ) {
    //optional code to run on the completion of a command